Stackdriver Error Reporting groups errors which are considered to have the same root cause.

 - Errors without an exception stack are grouped together if they were created by

 the same log statement, approximated by the source location it was reported

-Specifically, the following rules are applied in the order they're listed below:
+Specifically, the following grouping rules are applied in this order:

 |Errors caused by a general problem in the environment.